mcs07/PubChemPy/docs/guide/advanced.md

 ## Custom requests

-If you wish to perform more complicated requests, you can use the `request` function.
+If you wish to perform more complicated requests, you can use the {func}`~pubchempy.request` function.
 This is an extremely simple wrapper around the REST API that allows you to construct any sort of request from a few parameters.
 The [PUG REST Specification] has all the information you will need to formulate your requests.

-The `request` function simply returns the exact response from the PubChem server as a string.
+The {func}`~pubchempy.request` function simply returns the exact response from the PubChem server as a string.
 This can be parsed in different ways depending on the output format you choose.
 See the Python [json], [xml] and [csv] packages for more information.
 Additionally, cheminformatics toolkits such as [Open Babel] and [RDKit] offer tools for handling SDF files in Python.

-The `get` function is very similar to the `request` function, except it handles `listkey` type responses automatically for you.
+The {func}`~pubchempy.get` function is very similar to the {func}`~pubchempy.request` function, except it handles `listkey` type responses automatically for you.
 This makes things simpler, however it means you can't take advantage of using the same `listkey` repeatedly to obtain different types of information.
 See the [PUG REST specification] for more information on how `listkey` responses work.

 ### Summary of possible inputs